Every child deserves an equal start at school

 Why work on learning before school?

-Free for low-income families with children ages 2 to 5 in San Mateo County.
+Our program is free for low-income families with children age 2–5 in San Mateo County.